Council elections

 Please follow the instructions in your election package.

-This year preferential voting has been introduced.
+Optional preferential voting is used for local government elections.
 This is the same voting system that is used for State and Federal elections.
 You will need to number each box next to the candidates name in order of who you would like to be a Councillor or Mayor.
-For more information on preferential voting, visit the Department of Local Government, Sport and Cultural Industries website

 here.